COBRA: A Combined Regression Strategy: Implementation and numerical studies

 \autoref{tabSL} summarizes the performance of \cobra and \texttt{SuperLearner} (used with \texttt{SL.randomForest}, \texttt{SL.ridge} and \texttt{SL.glmnet}, for the fairness of the comparison) through the described protocol.
 Both methods compete on similar terms in most models, although \cobra proves much more efficient on correlated design in \autoref{m2} and \autoref{m4}.
 This already remarkable result is to be stressed by the flexibility and velocity showed by \cobra.
 Indeed, as emphasized in \autoref{tabTime} , without even using the \texttt{parallel} option, \cobra obtains similar or better results than \texttt{SuperLearner} roughly five times faster.
 Note also that \cobra suffers from a disadvantage: \texttt{SuperLearner} is built on the whole sample $\mathcal{D}_n$ whereas \cobra only uses $\ell<n$ data points.
 Finally, observe that the algorithmic cost of computing the random weights on $n_{\mathrm{test}}$ query points is $\ell\times M\times n_{\mathrm{test}}$ operations.
 In the package, those calculations are handled in C language for optimal speed performance.

 Super Learner is a natural competitor on the implementation side.
-However, on the theoretical side, we do not assume that it should be the only benchmark: Thus, we compared \cobra to the popular exponentially weighted aggregation method (EWA).
+However, on the theoretical side, we do not assume that it should be the only benchmark.
+Thus, we compared \cobra to the popular exponentially weighted aggregate estimator \citep[EWA, see][]{Gir2014}.
 We implemented the following version of the EWA: For all preliminary estimators $r_{k,1},\dots,r_{k,M}$, their empirical risks $\hat{R}_1,\dots,\hat{R}_M$ are computed on a subsample of $\mathcal{D}_\ell$ and the EWA is

 where

 The temperature parameter $\beta>0$ is selected by minimizing the empirical risk of $\mathrm{EWA}_\beta$ over a data-based grid, in the same spirit as the selection of $\e_\ell$ and $\alpha$.
 We conducted $200$ independent replications, on Models \ref{mHD1} to \ref{mSTAB}.
 The conclusion is that \cobra outperforms the EWA estimator in some models, and delivers similar performance in others, as shown in \autoref{box-EWA} and \autoref{tab-EWA}.